 As The Minimalists wisely say, “Minimalism is the thing that gets us past the things so we can make room for life’s most important things.”

 So, start today.
-Let go of the unnecessary.
+Let go of the unnecessary things.
 Keep what matters.
 Live simply.
 Live fully.

 Leave a Reply